aymenhafeez/aymenhafeez.github.io/src/pages/lorenz-example.md

 in their input parameters.
 We can visualise this by plotting the Lorenz attractor with various initial conditions on the same axes.

-First we import the necessary libraries and create a list of initial conditions we'll be solving over.
+First we import the necessary libraries and then create a list of initial conditions we'll be solving over.
+We do this by adding a tiny $\epsilon$ to an initial condition.
+This will demonstrate how varying the initial conditions by such a small value can cause a non-trivial change to the solution.
 We can also create two functions: one for defining the Lorenz system and one for solving it.

 ```python
 import matplotlib.pyplot as plt